apache/nuttx-apps/examples/README.txt

     CONFIG_EXAMPLES_NXTEXT_NOTIFYSIGNO -- The signal number to use with nx_eventnotify().
 Default: 4

-  If CONFIG_NX_MULTIUSER is defined, then the example also expects the following settings and will generate an error if they are not as expected:
+  The example also expects the following settings and will generate an error if they are not as expected:

     CONFIG_DISABLE_MQUEUE=n
     CONFIG_DISABLE_SIGNALS=n